Current as of July 2021 | Download print version (in PDF)

 In the case of funds, social cooperatives, and PBCs, there are no explicit legal provisions concerning activities related to political parties and movements.

 The Czech Constitution explicitly prohibits discrimination based on, inter alia, sex, race, skin color, language, religion, political or other persuasion, national or social origin, or belonging to a national or ethnic minority (Constitutional Act Article 3(1)).
 The Civil Code further forbids the establishment of any form of juridical persons to engage in activity that denies or restricts the civil rights of individuals because of their nationality, sex, race, national or social origin, political opinions, religious affiliation, ethnicity, property, parentage or other status (Civil Code Article 145).
 This clearly precludes, for example, a private school or other educational institution operated as a foundation, registered institute, or PBC, as well as any other subject of the law, from discriminating based on gender, race, ethnicity, or sexual orientation.

 There are no limits on the ability of foreign individuals to found and participate in an NPO of any form.
 Foreign natural and legal persons are explicitly allowed to establish and participate in the governing bodies of associations, foundations, funds, registered institutes, social cooperatives, and PBCs (Civil Code Articles 214, 309(2), 396, and 405; Law on PBCs Article 3; Law on Commercial Corporations Article 763).

 This section discusses relevant tax legislation, recognizing that taxes may affect the amount of the grant actually flowing to the grantee.

 In 2014, the VAT rate was set at 21 percent for most goods and services, with a lesser 15 percent rate for certain food products and some health care-related goods and services.
-In 2015, a third VAT rate of 10 percent was added for products consumed by families with small children and some other specifically defined goods and services (VAT Law Article 47 and Appendices 1, 2, 3, and 3(a)).
+In 2015, a third VAT rate of 10 percent was added for products consumed by families with small children and some other specifically defined goods and services (VAT Law Article 47 (1) and Appendices 1, 2, 2a, 3, and 3a).